enkidulan/hangout_api/docs/index.rst

     del hangout

-First of all you need to log in and start new or connect to existing hangout:
+First of all you need to log in to start new or connect to existing hangout:

     .. doctest:: base_api

-        >>> from hangout_api import Hangouts
         >>> hangout = Hangouts()
         >>> hangout.login(email, password)

+Now you can start new or connect and invite people:

+    .. doctest:: base_api

         >>> hangout.start()

-Now you can invite people:

-    .. doctest:: base_api

         >>> hangout.invite(['maxybot@gmail.com', 'test circle for call'])

 Or change call setting, like bandwidth, audio, etc: